joeclark-phd/databasebook-postgres/manuscript/chapter01.md

 ### Definitions

+black box
+: a term sometimes used to hypothesize a device by describing *what it would do* without addressing how it might actually work

 database
 : (in common usage) a system that organizes and stores data and, importantly, makes it available to people and systems that need to search or retrieve it
 : (more precisely) the structured data stored by such a system, which is created and accessed using a database management system (DBMS)